EsotericSoftware/clippy/README.md

 C:\path\to\64-bit\Java\javaw -jar C:\path\to\Clippy.jar
 ```

+Clippy runs in the background as an icon in the system tray and can be exited by clicking the system tray icon.

+## Clipboard history

-Clippy runs in the background as an icon in the system tray.
-It stores any text items that are placed on the clipboard and waits for hotkeys to show the clipboard history popup and take other actions.
-Clippy can be exited by clicking the icon in the system tray.
+Clippy stores any text items that are placed on the clipboard and waits for hotkeys to show the clipboard history popup and take other actions.

-## Popup

 ![](http://i.imgur.com/WLVBl8g.gif)

-The default hotkey to show the popup is `ctrl+shift+insert`.
+The default hotkey to show the clipboard history popup is `ctrl+shift+insert`.
 The popup shows the most recent clipboard items and you may begin typing to search the entire history.
 The following keys are available on the popup:
 - `up` or `down` selects an item.
 - `enter` puts the selected item on the clipboard, hides the popup, and pastes it.
 - `home` or `end` selects the first or last item.